oferei/json-gate/README.md

 Defines the items of the instance array.
 It can take one of two forms:

-* Schema - all the items in the array must be valid according to the schema.
+* Schema - all the items in the array must be valid against the schema.
 * Tuple typing - an array of schemas.
 Each position in the instance array must conform to the schema in the corresponding position for this array.
 The instance array is not required to contain all defined items.